 Thanks for clarification :)

-Updated by Bastian Waidelich almost 9 years ago
+Updated by Bastian Waidelich about 9 years ago

 I still can't see which template location(s) were tried in order to determine the view...